Colour temperature measured in K (Kelvin)

 Manual White Balance Adjustments

 • The White Balance (Presets) above, in most cases will give pretty accurate results.
-However, for the ultimate accuracy, most DSLR’s allow you to set the white balance setting manually.
+However, for the ultimate accuracy, most modern cameras allow you to set the white balance setting manually.
 The way to do this varies between model and manufacturer, so refer to your camera’s manual for how to set up your particular model.
 They all basically work in the same way.

 • Take a picture of something white in the light you wish to use.
-This could be a, ‘Grey Card’ Yes it’s called grey as it is usally light gray in colour; A white piece of paper will work just as well.
+This could be a, ‘Grey Card’ Yes it’s called grey as it is usally light grey in colour; A white piece of paper will work just as well.

 • Go to the manual White Balance settings menu on your camera and tell the camera the image you took above should be used for setting white balance.
 Any image you then take in that exact lighting environment, the white objects will look white in your image.

 • Don’t forget to put your camera back to Auto when you have finished working.

 • Remember if the lighting conditions change, you will need to change your setting.

 Manual white balance setting is not difficult to do once you know where to find it in your camera’s menu and is worth learning how to do as, when done correctly, it will always give you the right white 100% of the time.